 What are annual contribution limits for a Section 529 Plan?

 The contribution amounts are limited to the amount needed to cover the qualified education expenses for the beneficiary.
-Gift tax exclusion limits are $15,000 per donor for 2018 and 2019.
+Gift tax exclusion limits are $15,000 per donor for 2019.
 If you contribute more than this you will have to file a gift tax return for the year.

 How does a Section 529 Plan differ from a Coverdell Education Savings Account?